mapbox/DEPRECATED-patrol/README.md

 ## Crowsnest

 A lightweight, general purpose, serverless monitoring framework for security, compliance, and best practice issues across an organization.
-It simplifies wiring artibrary event streams to logic and notifications.
+It simplifies wiring arbitrary event streams to logic and notifications.

 Crowsnest is a Node application deployed on AWS, leveraging the following AWS services:
 - [CloudFormation](http://aws.amazon.com/documentation/cloudformation/)